Joedharsic07/machine-learning-practice/README.md

 3. For Multiple Variables:
 - Heatmap: Shows correlation or relationships between variables.
 - Pair Plot: Combines multiple scatter plots for comparison.

+# OLS model:
+   An OLS model (Ordinary Least Squares) is a way to find the best-fitting straight line through a set of data points.
+It’s a method used in regression analysis to predict or explain the relationship between one variable and one or more other variables.
+1. It tries to minimize the distance between the actual data points and the line it draws.
+These distances are called "errors" or "residuals."
+2. The line that makes the sum of the squared errors as small as possible is chosen as the "best fit."